 I don’t like inconveniencing her like this, but she is always willing to help in any way she can.
 We are assuming the South African vaccine portal didn’t accept our US phone number.
 We will see how that goes.

 It’s a busy Saturday morning in the bush.
 There must not be as many holidaymakers here this weekend.
-We’ve had a steady stream of visitors this morning, including the first “Big Daddy” kudu who visited our garden since we arrived in January.
+This morning, we’ve had a steady stream of visitors, including the first “Big Daddy” kudu who visited our garden since we arrived in January.

-His horns weren’t as huge as a more mature Big Daddy, but in time they will be.
+His horns weren’t as massive as a more mature Big Daddy, but in time they will be.
 His massive muscular body was a treat to behold.

 From this site: